-\\\Early collection (before 14:45)
+Early collection (before 14:40)

-It is better for your child/ren to complete their normal teaching sessions to ensure undisturbed progress.
 The school will not allow children to leave early except in the case of an emergency.
 In this case please make your way to the School's Main Reception.
 Inform the receptionist the name and class of your child.
 They will contact the Foundation Stage office and a member of staff will bring your child to the Main Reception.
 You will be provided with an 'Early Leave Permission Slip' which you must sign and present at the gate as you leave with your child.
 For security reasons, you will not be permitted to leave the premises without this slip.